KingScooty/creativenightly.com/app/_posts/2016-02-26-Slushie-the-pre-packaged-gulp-pipeline.md

 This is still an early concept, and for that reason, only Sass related tasks are bundled for now, but I'd really like whoever reads this to give it a go, and provide feedback in the comments, and on the [github issues](https://github.com/kingscooty/slushie/issues){:target="\_blank"} page.
 Feature requests and pull requests are definitely welcome too!

-Slushie might be a silly idea, as I haven't come across any open source solutions to this issue.
-We have a few solutions internally on different teams that tackle this issue, but as far as I know, nothing like this exists in the open.
+Slushie might be a silly idea, but I think there's definitely a place for tools like this.
+We have similar tools internally that handle the full pipeline in one neat package, but there doesn't seem to be anything like this in the open source world---or at least, not that I've seen.
 I know Slushie will save me a lot of time getting a simple pipeline setup without having to toy with boilerplate, and I'm sure there's a lot of you out there that feel the same!

 <!--
 The idea is to create a re-packaged pipeline that requires very little config and setting up by the end user to get going.
 No boilerplate, no nothing.
 Npm install, add 3 lines to a file, and boom!
 You're off!